CarlosTheran/NautilusTutorial/example/README.md

 gdown https://drive.google.com/uc?id=15P-JxuNLlgrI4ZZ0y1ACgs70xul0gWwx
 ```

-Now, lunch your Jupyter Notebook as mention [here](https://github.com/CarlosTheran/NautilusTutorial/blob/main/creating%20executing%20a%20pod/kubectl_pods.md).
-Remeber to change the name of you pod once you lunch the Jupyter Notebook.
+Now, launch your Jupyter Notebook as mention [here](https://github.com/CarlosTheran/NautilusTutorial/blob/main/creating%20executing%20a%20pod/kubectl_pods.md).
+Remeber to change the name of you pod once you launch the Jupyter Notebook.
 In this case the pod is named as *gpu-pod-datascience*.
 Also, you must be into the folder **FIAACNN**.

 ### Abstract